klin059/Auckland_traffic_analysis/README.md

 ![](images/percent_volume_difference.png)

-The median volume difference is 1.5%.
-The mean volume difference is 3.8% but there are quite a few outliers.
-It would be interesting to find out the reasons behind these outliers.
+The median percentage volume difference is 1.5%.
+The mean volume difference is 3.8% but the mean value is skewed by the outliers.
+It would be interesting to look into the reasons behind these outliers.

-However, mapping the data shows that most records are not for Auckland but for areas near Pukekohe, Waiuku and Manukau heads.
-So in the end we do not have a good estimation for the change of Auckland Traffic.
+Mapping of the data shows that most records are for the south of Auckland, near Pukekohe, Waiuku and Manaukau heads.

 ![](images/percentage_volume_diff_map.PNG)

-## Conclusion
+## to be continued
-In conclusion, we don't have the data that can tell us the change of traffic volume without seasonal effects.
-However, if we were to collect data
-1 year apart from the existing data at the coordinates of interest, we would be able to use the same analysis to estimate the change in traffic volume.